 Cybersecurity Vulnerabilities Are a Governance Problem, not a Technology Problem

 Breaches rarely occur because of insufficient technology; this is a governance problem.
 Many organizations react by conducting employee training.
 Training increases awareness but is proven ineffective at changing behavior.
-Furthermore, extensive spending on specific cyber tools has created more gaps than it’s closed.
+Furthermore, extensive spending on specific cybersecurity assessment tools has created more gaps than it’s closed.
 Studies confirm this inefficient resource allocation damages company reputation and often incurs legal costs.

 Reducing the risk of cyberattack is no different from reducing any risk; it begins with identification.
 Specifically, root-cause risk identification.
 Verizon’s 2016 Data Breach Investigations Report revealed that “63% of confirmed data breaches involved leveraging weak, stolen or default passwords.”